 Then I moved on to the reason for the trip, the meeting, and it went great.
 Later, I enjoyed local art studios with pleasant people, and I visited an inspiring exhibition, “Grey Gardens,” in the city’s centre for contemporary arts.
 Grey was also the dominant color of that day.
 The sky was overcast, absent of any other color (that’s also why I decided to shoot in BW).

-However; unlike my last visit, it wasn’t raining at the moment so I headed out to explore the city a bit.
+However; unlike my last visit, it wasn’t raining.
+So, I headed out to explore the city a bit.
 The first place I planned to see was the Tay Rail Bridge.

-Geometrical shapes of the bridge (built 1887) were contrasting with uneven horizons, wavy surface of the river and the misty sky; but its color complemented all the surroundings like a camouflage.
-Then I went north...
+Geometrical shapes of the bridge (built 1887) contrasted with the uneven horizons, wavy surfaces of the river, and the misty sky; yet, its color complemented all the surroundings like a camouflage.